 Sunny Cabin is a delightful single storey holiday property close to a stone-built cottage.
 Situated half a mile from Tintagel in the little village of Bossiney on a smallholding of poultry and piglets, Sunny Cabin enjoys some coastal views.
-The accommodation consists of a comfortably furnished open plan living area including kitchen, sitting area with woodburner and a double bed.
+The accommodation consists of a comfortably furnished open plan living area including kitchen, sitting area with woodburner and a king size double bed.
 Outside is off road parking for one car and an enclosed patio garden with furniture.
 Sunny Cabin is made for escaping the stresses of life in this gorgeous West Country location.

 All ground floor.